janaSunrise/janaSunrise/README.md

         return self.name

     def say_hello() -> None:
         print("Hey there 👋!
-Nice to see you here!")
+Glad to see you here, Have a great day or evening ahead!")

 sunrit = SunritJana()